lem-project/lem-project.github.io/content/en/usage/usage.md

 ### Color preview

-Use: `M-x color-preview` to highlight strings denoting a color (such as "blue" or "#ffffff") in their color.
+Use: `Alt-x color-preview` to highlight strings denoting a color (such as "blue" or "#ffffff") in their color.

 ### Color picker (SDL2)